 With tools like Brandwatch Measure and Publish, you can compare your LinkedIn organic posts and boost your top performing content.

 Brandwatch also makes it easy to combine your organic LinkedIn activities with paid ones.
-You’re able to promote LinkedIn posts in just a click, as well as attach promoted posts to relevant campaigns.
+You’re able to easily create ads or promote LinkedIn posts in just a few clicks, and attach these to relevant campaigns.

 Keep your campaigns well organized